geoffroypeeters/deeplearning-101-audiomir_book/task_autotagging_frontend.md

 ### A very short history of Auto-Tagging
 The task has a long history in MIR.
 - As soon as <mark>2002 Tzanetakis</mark> et al. {cite}`DBLP:journals/taslp/TzanetakisC02` demonstrated that it is possible to estimate the `genre` using a set of low-level (hand-crafted) audio features (such as MFCC) and simple machine-learning models (such as Gaussian-Mixture-Models).
-- Over years, the considered <mark>audio features</mark> improved  {cite}`Peeters2004AudioFeatures`, including block-features {cite}`Seyerlehner2010PHD` or speech-inspired features (Universal-Background-Models and Super-Vector {cite}`Charbuillet2011DAFX`), as well as the <mark>machine-learning</mark> models (moving to Support-Vector-Machine).
+- Over years, the considered <mark>audio features</mark> improved  {cite}`Peeters2004AudioFeatures`, including block-features {cite}`Seyerlehner2010PHD` or speech-inspired features (Universal-Background-Models and Super-Vector {cite}`Charbuillet2011DAFX`), as well as the <mark>machine-learning</mark> models (moving to Random forest or Support-Vector-Machine).
 - It also quickly appeared that the <mark>same feature/ML system could be trained to solve many tasks</mark> of tagging or segmentation (genre, mood, speech/music) {cite}`Peeters2007DAFXGenericClassification`, {cite}`Burred2009LSASMultiLabel`.

 **Deep learning era.**
-- One of the first successful application of deep learning for the auto-tagging task is the work of <mark>Dieleman</mark> {cite}`Dieleman2014Spotify`.
-In this a <mark>Conv2d</mark> is applied to a <mark>Log-Mel-Spectrogram</mark> using kernels that extend over the whole frequency range, therefore performing only convolution over time.
+- We start the story with <mark>Dieleman</mark> {cite}`Dieleman2014Spotify` who proposes to use a <mark>Conv2d</mark> applied to a <mark>Log-Mel-Spectrogram</mark> with kernel extending over the whole frequency range, therefore performing only convolution over time.\
-The rational for this, is that as opposed to natural images, sources in a T/F representation are not invariant by translation over frequencies and the adjacent frequencies are not necesseraly correlated (spacing between harmonics).
+*The rational for this, is that, as opposed to natural images, sources in a T/F representation are not invariant by translation over frequencies and the adjacent frequencies are not necesseraly correlated (spacing between harmonics).*
 - Despite this, Choi et al. {cite}`DBLP:conf/ismir/ChoiFS16` proposed (with success) to apply Computer Vision <mark>VGG-like architecture</mark> to a time-frequency representation.
 - Later on, Pons et al. {cite}`DBLP:conf/cbmi/PonsLS16` proposed to <mark>design kernel shapes using musical consideration</mark> (with kernel extending over frequencies to represent timbre, over time to represent rhythm).
-- Using directly the <mark>audio waveform (End-to-end)</mark> system has also been proposed for this task, such as in Dieleman et al. {cite}`DBLP:conf/icassp/DielemanS14` or Lee et al. {cite}`DBLP:journals/corr/LeePKN17`.
+- In order to avoid having to choose the kernel shape and STFT parameters, it is been proposed to use directly the <mark>audio waveform</mark> as input, the "End-to-End" systems of Dieleman et al. {cite}`DBLP:conf/icassp/DielemanS14` or Lee et al. {cite}`DBLP:journals/corr/LeePKN17`.
 - The task of auto-tagging has also close relationship with their equivalent task in Speech.

 <mark>*We will develop here a model developed initially for speaker recognition by Ravanelli et al. {cite}`DBLP:conf/slt/RavanelliB18`.*</mark>

-The task is still very active today, even in the supervised case.
+The task is still very active <mark>today</mark>.
-For example,
+For example
+- in the <mark>supervised case</mark>,
-- MULE {cite}`DBLP:conf/ismir/McCallumKOGE22` use a more sophisticated ConvNet architecture (Short-Fast-Normalizer-Free Net F0) and training paradigm (contrastive learning based on artist, album or tags) and is trained on a very large music collection (Pandora), or
+	- MULE {cite}`DBLP:conf/ismir/McCallumKOGE22` which uses a more sophisticated ConvNet architecture (Short-Fast-Normalizer-Free Net F0) and training paradigm (contrastive learning)
-- PaSST {cite}`DBLP:conf/hear/KoutiniMSESW21` is based on the Vit, and use tokenized (set of patches) spectrograms fed to a Transformer
+	- PaSST {cite}`DBLP:conf/hear/KoutiniMSESW21` which uses Vit with tokenized (set of patches) spectrograms fed to a Transformer

-The task is still active nowadays especially using Self-Supervised-Learning {cite}`DBLP:conf/nips/YuanMLZCYZLHTDW23` (see second part).
+- in the <mark>Self-Supervised-Learning case</mark>
+	- with the so-called foundation models such as MERT {cite}`DBLP:conf/iclr/LiYZMCYXLRBGDLC24` (see second part of this tutorial).

 Fore more details, see the very good tutorial ["musical classification"](https://music-classification.github.io/tutorial/landing-page.html).